 The Interlagos circuit has enabled some of the most memorable races in recent Formula One history and is regarded as one of the most challenging and exciting circuits on the calendar.
 Running in an anti-clockwise direction and at high altitude, Interlagos is tough on engines.
 Compared to some tracks, Interlagos can only accommodate around 80,000 spectators.
 Due to the swampy nature of the infield (Interlagos literally means ‘between the lakes’), the grandstands are all situated on the outside of the track at the start of the lap.
 You will, however, still enjoy great views of the action-packed circuit.
 Expect something of a raucous party vibe.
 Latin American racegoers are a passionate people and the atmosphere on race day is fantastic.

-If you are revving to experience the Brazilian Grand Prix, have a look at our tiered 2017 Brazilian Grand Prix packages.
+If you are revving to experience the Brazilian Grand Prix, enquire now about our tiered 2019 Brazilian Grand Prix packages.
 Get into the spirit of the event and match your cheers to the roar of the engines!